nokaa/anvil/README.md

 file contents in a user interface, and we also have a basic prompt which shows the filename.

-We are now able to write changes made to file, but this only occurs if we make our changes in command mode using `r`, the replace command.
-We can also delete things in insert mode and write the changes to file.
+We can now open and view files.
+We are able to modify files in insert mode and command mode, and write these changes to disk.

+Please see `Commands.md` for a list of commands and their functions.

 ### Coming Soon (TM)
-- Storing changes made in insert mode
 - Completing the replace command implementation
 - More stable file writing implementation; e.g. writing to a temp file
 - Split command mode into command mode and normal mode